 Travel Ban is the story of being brown and immigrant in Trump's America as told through the eyes of comedians of middle eastern descent.

 This is less a comedy special and more the chronicling of a journey of American comedians with Middle Eastern heritage, led by Palestinian/American Aron Kader to battle the onslaught of racial hatred in Trump's America the only way they know how - on stage.
-Watching the film I sensed and empathised with Kader's frustration over the current clime - not just as someone with Middle Eastern blood (my father is Assyrian born in Iran and my mother is English) but as someone who has seen it all before, following the September 11th attacks on the World Trade Centre in 2001.
+Watching the film I sensed and empathised with Kader's frustration over the current clime - not just as someone with Middle Eastern blood (my father is Assyrian born in Iran and my mother is English) but as someone who has seen it all before, esepcially following the September 11th attacks on the World Trade Centre in 2001.
 Kader narrates on camera much of the tale from his early days as founding member of the Arabian Knights (renamed Axis of Evil) comedy troupe brought together by the legend and godmother of stand up comedy Mitzy Shore; her aim was for there to be a positive image in what she foresaw as a war between America and Middle Easterners.
-Kader's recollection along with fellow troupe members Maz Jobrani, and Ahmed Ahmed, of Shore's prophetic warning less than a year prior to to that horrifying tragedy is certainly chilling to say the least.
+Kader's recollection along with fellow troupe members Maz Jobrani, and Ahmed Ahmed, of Shore's prophetic warning less than a year prior to that horrifying tragedy is certainly chilling to say the least.
 Kader, as narrator is compelling to watch and listen to, and as a comedian, a very articulate funny guy who makes no bones about his disillusionment with how people view his Arab heritage.
-If he sounds dejected it's understandable given that he keeps fighting the same fight year after year, but with this comes hope that comedy, not hate is the best way to deal with this situation, as Kader says; "If hate and violence was gonna solve a problem shit would've been solved a long time ago."
+If he sounds dejected it's understandable given that he keeps fighting the same fight year after year, but with this comes hope that love (and laughter), not hate is the best way to deal with this situation, as Kader says; "If hate and violence was gonna solve a problem shit would've been solved a long time ago."

 "Travel Ban" is the epitome of dualistic story telling; funny yet frightening, infuriating yet hopeful.
 The film pulls no punches about showing both the troupe's concerns and frustrations over the increasing attentions, but softens the blow with their ability to laugh at it all, and one walks away at the end with a feeling, that maybe, just maybe laughter will save the day.
 Travel Ban is a tale of awe inspiring determination where laughter trumps hate, with the stage as the battlefield and comedy the weapon of choice.